-- 26. As part of the Ngāi Tahu Treaty settlement, the Crown apologises to Ngāi Tahu for its past failures to acknowledge Ngāi Tahu rangatiratanga and mana over the South Island lands within its boundaries, and, in fulfilment of its Treaty obligations, the Crown states that it recognises Ngāi Tahu as the tāngata whenua of, and as holding rangatiratanga within, the Takiwā of Ngāi Tahu Whānui. - 27.
+- 28. As part of the Ngāi Tahu Treaty settlement, the Crown apologises to Ngāi Tahu for its past failures to acknowledge Ngāi Tahu rangatiratanga and mana over the South Island lands within its boundaries, and, in fulfilment of its Treaty obligations, the Crown states that it recognises Ngāi Tahu as the tāngata whenua of, and as holding rangatiratanga within, the Takiwā of Ngāi Tahu Whānui. - 29.
 Rangatiratanga as a concept and a practice encompasses rights, responsibilities and obligations, including kaitiakitanga in relation to the land and resources within the Takiwā.
-Respect for Ngāi Tahu views on resource management matters and enabling effective involvement of Ngāi Tahu as a Treaty partner in resource management decision-making within the Takiwā are important ways in which the Crown can give on-going effect to these acknowledgements and uphold its relationship with Ngāi Tahu. - 28.
-The settlement did not create any new co-governance or co-management processes affecting decision-making under the RMA. - 29.
-The proposed project does not directly affect any specific commercial or cultural redress provided by the Treaty settlement. - 30.
-Importantly however, cultural associations with ancestral lands, water, sites, wāhi tapu, and other taonga regardless of whether or not they are specifically identified in a Treaty settlement or affected by settlement redress are deemed to be matters of national importance that must be recognised and provided for in decision-making under Part 2 section 6(e) of the RMA. - 31.
-As a general principle, an absence of specific settlement redress does not indicate the absence of an iwi's cultural association with ancestral lands, sites, wāhi tapu or other taonga within an area.
-While the Ngāi Tahu Treaty settlement identifies the Ngāi Tahu association with many named sites and areas, there are many other sites within the Ngāi Tahu Takiwā which are sacred or hold special significance for both local Ngāi Tahu tangata whenua and the iwi as a whole. - 32.
+Respect for Ngāi Tahu views on resource management matters and enabling effective involvement of Ngāi Tahu as a Treaty partner in resource management decision-making within the Takiwā are important ways in which the Crown can give on-going effect to these acknowledgements and uphold its relationship with Ngāi Tahu. - 30.
+The settlement did not create any new co-governance or co-management processes affecting decision-making under the RMA.
+The proposed project does not directly affect any specific commercial or cultural redress provided by the Treaty settlement. - 31.
+Importantly, cultural associations with ancestral lands, water, sites, wāhi tapu, and other taonga regardless of whether or not they are specifically identified in a Treaty settlement or affected by a statutory acknowledgement are deemed to be matters of national importance that must be recognised and provided for in decision-making under Part 2 section 6(e) of the RMA. - 32.
+While the Treaty settlement identifies the Ngāi Tahu association with many named sites and areas, there are many other sites within the Ngāi Tahu Takiwā which are sacred or hold special significance for both local Ngāi Tahu tangata whenua and the iwi as a whole. - 33.
 The relevant rūnanga and their agents are best placed to advise on such matters in the first instance.